-As the state's capital with no personal income tax, no sales tax and low professional business taxes, Concord offers your business a unique advantage benefitting your bottom line.
+As the state's capital with no personal income tax, no sales tax, low professional business taxes, and no impact fees on non-residential construction, Concord offers your business a unique advantage benefiting your bottom line.
 The City government is committed to working closely with new and expanding businesses by offering a variety of economic development incentives.

 Incentives & Tax Credits

 Brownfields Tax Abatement